MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 </p>

-**callback 1**
+**Callback 1**

-At every change of the input value of the text area of id `review`, the whole text review is sent through an http post request to the api on the route `api/predict/` to recieve a sentiment score.
+At every change of the input value of the text area of id `review`, the whole text review is sent through an http post request to the api route `POST /api/predict/` to receive a sentiment score.
 Then this score is used by the callback to update the value (in percentage) inside the progress bar (proba), the length and the color of the progress bar again, the rating from 1 to 5 on the slider, as well as the state of the submit button (which is disabled by default when no text is present inside the text area.)
 What you'll have out of all this is a dynamic progress bar that fluctuates (with a color code) at every change of input as well as a suggested rating from 1 to 5 that follows the progress bar.